oe/async-task-schedule/readme.md

 ```

 #### example 2
-if the request parameter is a object, then we should provide a `isSameTask` to identify unique task
+if the request parameter is an object, then we should provide a `isSameTask` to identify unique task

-suppose we have a method `decodeGeoPoints` defined as follow:
+suppose we have a method `decodeGeoPoints` defined as follows:

 ```ts
 decodeGeoPoints(points: Array<{lat: number, long: number}>) -> Promise<[{point: {lat: number, long: number}, title: string, description: string, country: string}]>
 ```

-then we can integrate as follow
+then we can integrate as follows:

 ```ts
 async function batchDecodeGeoPoints(points: Array<{lat: number, long: number}>): Promise<Array<[{lat: number, long: number}, {point: {lat: number, long: number}, title: string, description: string, country: string}]>> {
   // there is no need to try/catch, errors will be handled properly